ZOOM CLASS / WEBINAR

-Both the juvenile and a parent are to attend and complete the two day session within the same weekend.
+Juvenile and Adults are to attend and complete the two day session within the same weekend.
 Clients must submit a 300-word essay to the referral source within 1 week of attending.

 Who should attend?

-Families and adults needing alternatives to aggressive or violent behaviors.
-Families needing help with a violence prone adolescent.
+Juveniles and adults needing alternatives to aggressive or violent behaviors, needing help with a violence prone adolescent.

 Individuals facing charges for harassment, destruction of property or weapons violations charges.